Employer Incentives & Trainee / Apprentice Wage Subsidies | Sarina Russo

 Hiring Incentive

-For Training Contracts with a start date of 01/07/2022 or later, the Hiring Incentive is available for employers of apprentices and trainees who are undertaking a Certificate II qualification in any occupation, or a Certificate III or higher level qualification which is not on the Australian Apprenticeships Priority List.
+The Hiring Incentive is available for employers of apprentices and trainees who are undertaking a Certificate II qualification in any occupation, or a Certificate III or higher level qualification which is not on the Australian Apprenticeships Priority List.

 The Hiring Incentive is made up of two payments in the first year following the commencement or recommencement of the apprenticeship or traineeship.
 The payment amount will depend on whether the apprenticeship or traineeship is full-time or part-time: